-NBA Rumors: ‘ESPN’ Analysts Confirms DeMarcus Cousins To LA Lakers Rumors, DeAndre Jordan Also A Target
+NBA Rumors: ‘ESPN’ Analyst Confirms DeMarcus Cousins-To-L.A.
+Lakers Rumors, DeAndre Jordan Also A Target

-After suffering a disappointing 2018-19 NBA season, the Los Angeles Lakers are expected to be more aggressive in chasing for their second superstar in the 2019 NBA free agency.
-Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019 where the likes of Kyrie Irving, Kevin Durant, Klay Thompson, Jimmy Butler, and Kemba Walker will become unrestricted free agents.
+After suffering a disappointing 2018-19 NBA season, the Los Angeles Lakers are expected to be more aggressive in chasing their second superstar in the 2019 NBA free agency.
+Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka purposely filled their roster with one-year contracts to maintain their salary cap flexibility for the summer of 2019, where the likes of Kyrie Irving, Kevin Durant, Klay Thompson, Jimmy Butler, and Kemba Walker will become unrestricted free agents.

 However, despite having LeBron James and enough salary cap space, the Lakers aren’t considered as the favorite landing spot for incoming free agent superstars in the 2019 NBA offseason, according to Lakers Nation.
 If the Lakers fail to acquire at least one of their top targets, they could keep an eye on “second-tier” free agents.
 In an appearance on Brian Windhorst & The Hoop Collective podcast, Tim MacMahon of ESPN entered the possibility that the Lakers could go after DeMarcus Cousins of the Golden State Warriors or DeAndre Jordan of the New York Knicks in free agency.